-Q. Re: county tax: we must determine the county for each viewer of a recorded webinar and report/pay taxes in up to 100 separate counties accordingly?
+Q. Regarding county tax: Are we required to determine the North Carolina county for each viewer of a recorded webinar and report/pay taxes in up to 100 separate counties accordingly?

-So, we have to pay state and county tax?
+Do we have to pay state and county tax?

-Do you also have to collect local sales tax based on your county/city of the association?
+Are we required to collect local sales tax based on the county/city of the association?